FAIR CREDIT REPORTING ACT (FCRA) COMPLIANCEOverview

 - Obtain applicant's written authorization prior to obtaining a background check.

-- Provide applicants with a copy of the FTC's "Summary of Applicant Rights Under the FCRA".
+- Provide applicants with a copy of "Summary of Applicant Rights Under the FCRA".

 - Abide by Equal Employment Opportunity (EEO) hiring stipulations.